 - Those numbers increase as the population ages.
 According to 2003 Census Bureau data, of the 76 million American "baby boomers," 1 in 4 over the age of 50 and 1 in 2 over the age of 65 have a disability.

-- As such, we adhere both to federal and state government mandates, including Section 508 of the Rehabilitation Act of 1973 and Texas HB 2819.
+- As such, we adhere to federal government mandates, including Section 508 of the Rehabilitation Act of 1973.